 What did you experience?
 Did all participants have the same or different experiences?
+What support do you need?
+Where will you get it?
 What gave you hope?
 What did you mourn?
+Who have you shared this work with?
 What did you accomplish?
 Is it what you expected?
+How do you experience the Spirit in the work?
 What prevented you from acting?
-How can you address that going forward?
+Ideas & How can you address that going forward? thoughts.